 Opening time to visit this attraction:

-- In the winter, the Temple of Literature (Quoc Tu Giam) opens every day from 8:00 am to 17:30 pm.
+- In the winter, the Temple of Literature (Quoc Tu Giam) opens every day from 8:00 am to 5:30 pm.

-Under the Nguyen Dynasty (1802 -1945), Quoc Tu Giam was built in Hue.
-The Temple of Literature in Hanoi was changed to Van Mieu (the temple only), then it was called Hanoi Temple of Literature.
+Under the Nguyen Dynasty (1802 -1945), Quoc Tu Giam was built in Hue City.
+The Temple of Literature in Hanoi was changed to “Van Mieu” for worshipping, so it was called the Hanoi Temple of Literature.

-The style of Hanoi Temple of Literature is base on the classic architecture, using bricks, woods, and clay tiles.
-So, when coming to this place, visitors feel that they come back to the past to live in the ancient spirit of education in Hanoi, Vietnam.
+The style of this site is based on classic architecture, using bricks, wood, and clay tiles.
+So, when coming to this place, you feel that you are walking in the ancient spirit of education in Hanoi, Vietnam.

 Notes when visiting Quoc Tu Giam